hpca2021/Refraser-awareScheduling/README.md

 ## Running Mode
 There are 2 running modes:
-* Provide the scheduling table with all the coming process has a same default of priority number.
+* Generate the scheduling table with all the coming processes having the same default priority number.
 The example is given above.
-* Provide the scheduling table with the coming processes have different process priority numbers.
+* Generate the scheduling table with the coming processes having different process priority numbers.

 Example for the second mode:
-  * We find the safe zone of deep learning process by input the 10 concurrent process with their priority is 1,2,3,-4,-5,-6,-7,-8,0,1 as described in [process_prio_map.dat](process_prio_map.dat)
+  * We find the safe zone of deep learning processes by input the 10 concurrent processes with their priorities are 1,2,3,-4,-5,-6,-7,-8,0,1 as described in [process_prio_map.dat](process_prio_map.dat)
   ```
   10
   1,2,3,-4,-5,-6,-7,-8,0,1